 THE BATHING SUIT BIKE

 They weren’t kidding when they called themselves “The World’s Fastest Production Motorcycle”, because on September 13, 1948, it became official.
 At the Bonneville Salt Flats, Rolland “Rollie” Free took a Vincent Black Shadow on several high speed runs but failed to break the 150mph barrier.
-He determined that the wind resistance of his clothing & sitting in a riding position was keeping him from “The Big 150”.
-So, he stripped down to nothing but a Speedo swimsuit, a bathing cap & a pair of borrowed sneakers, removed his seat, lain prone on the back fender & proceeded to break all records with a 2-way average of 150.313 mph (241.905 km/h).
+He determined that the wind resistance of his clothing and sitting in a riding position was keeping him from “The Big 150”.
+So, he stripped down to nothing but a Speedo swimsuit, a bathing cap and a pair of borrowed sneakers, removed the seat, lain prone on the back fender and proceeded to break all records with a 2-way average of 150.313 mph (241.905 km/h).
 Vincent Motorcycles built the world’s fastest motorcycle of any type.
-The photo is probably the most iconic photo in all of motorcycle-dom.
-The bike is affectionately known as "The Swimsuit Bike" & everyone knows exactly what you're talking about.
+The photo is probably one of the most iconic photos in all of motorcycle-dom.
+The bike is affectionately known as "The Bathing Suit Bike" and everyone knows exactly what you're talking about.

 THE SHADOW KNOWS